rafailes/pysearcher/README.md

 # pysearcher

-for use pysearcher tou do clone this repo and just start script on your computer and follow the instructions befor use this script download two libraries with command "pip3 install termcolor" and "pip install requests". good utilisation @rafailes
+for use pysearcher you do clone this repo and just start script on your computer and follow the instructions before use this script you must download two libraries with commands "pip3 install termcolor" and "pip install requests". good utilisation @rafailes